AleksZhuravlyov/covid_plot/README.md

 # covid_plot
-Draws plots of the number of confirmed cases and deaths from COVID-19, per country.
+Draws plots of the number of confirmed cases and deaths from coronavirus disease (COVID-19), per country.

 # Usage examples
 ```python3 covid_plot.py --list```